prusa3d/Arduino_Boards/README.md

     .
     +-- IDE_Boards_Manager
-    ¦   +-- prusa3dboards          Please don't change that folder name when you update your Github and post a PR.
+    Â¦   +-- prusa3dboards          Please don't change that folder name when you update your Github and post a PR.
-    ¦   +-- bootloaders
+    Â¦   +-- bootloaders
-    ¦       +-- prusa_einsy_rambo  Which is a clone of https://github.com/prusa3d/stk500v2-prusa
+    Â¦       +-- prusa_einsy_rambo  Which is a clone of https://github.com/prusa3d/stk500v2-prusa
-    ¦       +-- prusa_mm_control
+    Â¦       +-- prusa_mm_control
-    ¦   +-- cores
+    Â¦   +-- cores
-    ¦       +-- prusa_einsy_rambo
+    Â¦       +-- prusa_einsy_rambo
-    ¦   +-- variants
+    Â¦   +-- variants
-    ¦       +-- prusa_einsy_rambo
+    Â¦       +-- prusa_einsy_rambo
-    ¦       +-- prusa_mm_control
+    Â¦       +-- prusa_mm_control
-    ¦   +-- ...
+    Â¦   +-- ...
     +-- ...

 Files:

     .
     +-- IDE_Boards_Manager
-    ¦   +-- prusa3dboards                Please don't change that folder name when you update your Github and post a PR.
+    Â¦   +-- prusa3dboards                Please don't change that folder name when you update your Github and post a PR.
-    ¦      +-- boards.txt                contains definitions for the boards (board name, parameters for building and uploading sketches, etc.).
+    Â¦      +-- boards.txt                contains definitions for the boards (board name, parameters for building and uploading sketches, etc.).
-    ¦      +-- platform.txt             contains definitions for the CPU architecture used (compiler, build process parameters, tools used for upload, etc.).
+    Â¦      +-- platform.txt             contains definitions for the CPU architecture used (compiler, build process parameters, tools used for upload, etc.).
-    ¦      +-- avrdude.conf
+    Â¦      +-- avrdude.conf
-    ¦      +-- ...
+    Â¦      +-- ...
-    ¦   +-- package_prusa3d_index.json
+    Â¦   +-- package_prusa3d_index.json
-    ¦   +-- prusa3dboards.version             contains the release version numbers and is used in `Prepare-new-version.sh`.
+    Â¦   +-- prusa3dboards.version             contains the release version numbers and is used in `Prepare-new-version.sh`.
 The first line is used.
-    ¦   +-- prusa3dboards-<versions>.tar.bz2  actual used pacakges for Ardunio IDE Boards Manager ¦   +-- prusa3dboards-<versions>.md       Info about the version
+    Â¦   +-- prusa3dboards-<versions>.tar.bz2  actual used pacakges for Ardunio IDE Boards Manager Â¦   +-- prusa3dboards-<versions>.md       Info about the version Â¦   +-- ...
-    ¦   +-- ...
     +-- LICENSE
     +-- README.md
     +-- ...